harshadmanglani/splitwise/README.md

 2. Learn about thread utilisation, CPU utilisation and multi threading
 3. Learn about async and sync processes
 4. Implement the visitor pattern
+5. Understand garbage collection

+### Open Points
+1. How do I implement user authentication with JWTs in the header and annotations?
+2.